ading2210/libcurl.js/README.md

 cd libcurl.js/client
 ./build.sh
 ```
-Make sure you have emscripten, git, and the various C build tools installed.
+Make sure you have emscripten v3.1.6, git, and the various C build tools installed.
 The only OS supported for building libcurl.js is Linux.
 On Debian-based systems, you can run the following command to install all the dependencies:
 ```
 sudo apt install make cmake emscripten autoconf automake libtool pkg-config wget xxd jq
 ```